Tunisia: President dismisses PM Mechichi, freezes parliament | DW | 25.07.2021

 Following an emergency meeting at his palace, the president also announced freezing the Tunisian parliament and suspending the immunity of all deputies.

+However, Saied claims his move is permitted in case of "imminent danger" under Article 80 of the country's constitution.

-"The constitution does not allow for the dissolution of parliament, but it does allow for its work to be suspended," Saied said, citing Article 80, which permits such a measure in case of "imminent danger."
+"The constitution does not allow for the dissolution of parliament, but it does allow for its work to be suspended," Saied said.

-According to AFP news agency, police arrested several protesters and fired tear gas as the crowd hurled stones.
+Police arrested several protesters and fired tear gas as the crowd hurled stones, according to the AFP news agency.

 Protesters clashed with security forces

+Protesters stormed the office of the Ennahdha party, which is aligned with Mechichi.
+There was a heavy security presence around the parliament.

-"Many people were deceived by hypocrisy, treachery and robbery of the rights of the people," Saied said.
+"Many people were deceived by hypocrisy, treachery and robbery of the rights of the people," Saied said after the unrest.

 "I warn any who think of resorting to weapons... and whoever shoots a bullet, the armed forces will respond with bullets," he added.

+Tunisia has remained prone to political turmoil a decade after the 2011 revolution that ousted strongman Zine El Abidine Ben Ali.

+Politicians have been unable to form lasting governments.
+Mechichi's government was the third Cabinet to come to power in less than a year.

-For over a year, Saied has been entangled in political disputes with Mechichi as the North African country struggles with an economic crisis and a flailing response to the coronavirus pandemic.
+For over a year, Saied has been entangled in a political row with Mechichi and Ghannouchi as the North African country faces an economic crisis and struggles to mount an effective response to the coronavirus pandemic.

 -